scholarslab/scholarslab.github.io/collections/_events/workshop-2024-miriam-posner.md

 location: "Alderman 308 (Scholars' Lab Common Room)"
 ---

 Please join us (and especially invite any potentially interested students!) to an Intro to DH workshop by Miriam Posner.
-Dr. Posner will be speaking to Alison Booth’s Introduction to DH class, but the event is open to all to join, and we will have sandwiches!
+The event is open to all to join, and we will have sandwiches!
 Anyone is welcome, especially those who are tech or DH-curious, and perhaps not yet experienced with working with data.

 To get a sense of Dr. Posner's teaching, check out her vast tutorials list: <a href="https://miriamposner.com/blog/tutorials-ive-written/">https://miriamposner.com/blog/tutorials-ive-written/</a>